 File-compression tools open files, read the file contents and compress it.
 If transparent decryption / encryption is enabled, file-compression tools will receive the decrypted files and the files will be compressed.
-To retain protection provided by encryption it is recommended to have target folder or file used for compressed storage covered by an encryption rule.
+To retain protection provided by encryption, it is recommended to store the compressed file in a folder covered by an encryption rule.